A Secure 8%

 Imagine 7%, 8%, even 9% dividends rolling in from these picks, and then watching them appreciate as mainstream investors realize what they’ve been missing and inevitably pile back in.

 But it’s important that I earn your trust and you have the chance to see exactly how profitable this service can be.

 So I’ve arranged for a small number of investors to take 60% off the regular price and try out The Contrarian Income Report for just $39.

 And to ensure you have no reason not to try this service out, I’m going to include two more bonus reports just for giving it a shot…

 Bonus #1: The Dirty Dozen: 12 Dividend Stocks to Sell Now

 I come across countless opportunities begging for your investment dollars every single day.
 Sadly, many of the juiciest dividends are ticking time bombs just waiting to go off.

 This report reveals the 12 biggest potential disasters on my watchlist, including some of the most popular names on the street.
 Can you guess…

-… the toy company on a 3-year losing streak yet paying over 4.6% while its product line falls further and further out of favor?
+… the toy company on a 4-year losing streak with a payout ratio of 130% while its product line falls further and further out of favor?

 Make sure you’re not holding any of these losers when they finally make the decision to cut payouts and share prices plummet!